Brief Summary Statement

 INTENDED USE/INDICATIONS FOR USE

-The WATCHMAN FXD Curve Access System is intended to provide vascular and transseptal access for WATCHMAN FLX Left Atrial Appendage Closure Device with Delivery System.
+The WATCHMAN FXD Curve Access System is intended to provide vascular and transseptal access for the family of WATCHMAN FLX LAAC Devices with Delivery System.

 Do not use the WATCHMAN FXD Curve Access System if: